Posted on August 7, 2020

 It is unknown if Diana ever participated in the many equestrienne shows performed by her fellow riders at Sepulveda Stables.

-Early 1960s and earlier The future Mrs. John Huston and friend to Paige Young, Celeste Shane, (see chapters on her) also boards a horse at Sepulveda Stable as does actress Donna Reed and actress Jill St. John (a good friend of Cici’s)
+Early 1960s and earlier: The future Mrs. John Huston and friend to Paige Young, Celeste Shane, (see chapters on her) also boards a horse at Sepulveda Stable as does actress Donna Reed and actress Jill St. John who was a close friend of Celeste’s.

 Sepulvedastables.net where I got much of this information seems to have been removed.
 I spoke with the owner of the website a few years earlier who remembered Paige.
-This woman was 12 or 13 and Paige was probably 19 or 20 living with Mark Segal in Crisp Canyon.
+This woman was 12 or 13 and Paige was probably 19 or 20 living with Mark Segal on Crisp Canyon Rd..
 Paige invited this girl up for lemonade to this address.

 Category: 1950s, LA Locations Tagged: #Diana Cotterell, 13055 Moorpark St., 1950s, 1950sLA, 1959, 4 King Cousins, 5 King Cousins, Candy Coklin, Candy Conkling, Celeste Shane, CiCi Shane, Dixie Canyon Elementary, Donna Reed, Horse culture, Horse husbandry, Horses, LA History, LA Locations, Riverside Drive Elementary, Sepulveda Stables, SFV, SFV celebirty, SFV History, The 4 King Cousins, Van Nuys Junior High